lumeland/lume.land/plugins/nunjucks.md

 ## Creating pages

-Creating pages is the same as creating layouts; just place the `.njk` file outside the `_includes` directory.
+Creating pages is the same as creating layouts; just place the `.vto` file outside the `_includes` directory.

 ## njk filter